tliron/mongovision/README.md

 Sift through and update documents in your MongoDB databases with this friendly, straightforward web interface.

-To start MongoVision, run "./sincerity start prudence" and browse to "[http://localhost:8080/mongovision/](http://localhost:8080/mongovision/)" (use "sincerity.bat start prudence" in Windows).
+To start the MongoVision server, run "./sincerity start prudence" and browse to "[http://localhost:8080/mongovision/](http://localhost:8080/mongovision/)" (use "sincerity.bat start prudence" in Windows).

 The default distribution includes [Sincerity](http://threecrickets.com/sincerity/), as well as its
 [logging plugin](http://threecrickets.com/sincerity/ecosystem/feature-plugins/#logging-plugin).
-You can install other plugins into the distribution using the "sincerity" command.
+You can install additional plugins into the distribution using the "sincerity" command.
 For example, you might want to install the
 [service plugin](http://threecrickets.com/sincerity/ecosystem/feature-plugins/#service-plugin)
 to allow you to run it as a daemon.
 Much more is possible!
 See the Sincerity Manual for